MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 Now I wouldn't be doing this justice unless I spoke about the biggest con of moving to Auckland.
 We have a great lifestyle, we really enjoy the many opportunities it has to offer yet really miss our immediate family.
 This photo is just my wife's family, I just couldn't find a photo for my side of the family.
 While it's easy to get along with associates at work you do miss your family.
 Skype, hangouts and all that stuff helps, but it isn't the same.

 We are also fairly lucky, me and my wife are both very active in our church, and moving to New Zealand we found a lot of fellowship in a local congregation of our church.
 That said, looking for a support structure is really important.
 You need to be active about it.

+So are there any general questions around lifestyle?

 -------------------------------------------------------------------------------------------------------------------------------------------------